TutteInstitute/toponymy/README.rst

 We will need documents, document vectors and a low dimensional representation of these document vector to construct a representation.
 This can be very expensive without a GPU so we recommend storing and reloading these vectors as needed.
-For ease of experimentation we have precomputed and stored such vectors for the `20 Newsgroups dataset <http://qwone.com/~jason/20Newsgroups/>`_
+For ease of experimentation we have precomputed and stored such vectors for the `20-Newsgroups dataset <http://qwone.com/~jason/20Newsgroups/>`_
 on hugging face.
 Code to retrieve these vectors is below.

 .. code-block:: python

     pip install pandas

     import numpy as np